openSUSE/people/sources/2011-04-04-per-jessen.md

 **What is your favorite food and drink?**

-KÃ¤sespÃ¤tzle mit RÃ¶stzwiebel.
-Ittinger KlosterbrÃ¤u.
-Erdinger Dunkelweiss.
+Käsepätzle mit Röstzwiebel.
+Ittinger Klosterbräu.
+Erdinger Dunkelweiss

 **Favorite game or console (in your childhood and nowadays)?**